daavethedev/brighthr-android/README.md

 The list includes the title of each post and an excerpt from each post's body.

-The code of the starting application is *deliberately poor* and contains *bugs* and several examples of *bad practice* according to Modern Android Development.
-This is to give you the opportunity to demonstrate how you would tackle improving legacy code.

 ## Your task:

 1. Survey the code in this project and leave comments under everything you notice that needs to be fixed or improved.
 2. Pick 2 or 3 of these issues and implement fixes / improvements.
     - Feel free to refactor and change the architecture of the code
-    - You can add 3rd party libraries, but shouldn't need to (be prepared to explain your choices)
+    - You can add 3rd party libraries if you wish (be prepared to explain your choices)
-3. We would like to see an example of a *Unit* test
+3. We would like to see at least one example of either a *Unit* test or a *compose* UI test
 4. Suggest other improvements you might make if you had a few days to work on the code.

 ## The API